 The new Malibu Ken came in a box similar to the ones shown in the previous year, but the box is much smaller, and the graphics have now altered slightly, with the Mattel logo at the bottom.
 It is still dated 1975 as are all the pink Malibu Ken boxes.
-This version has smaller, darker trunks, similar to the original Taiwan version.
+This version has smaller trunks, which are less yellow, similar to the original Taiwan version.

 MALIBU KEN #1088

 My European version has slightly darker skin and larger white dots in his eyes, giving him a different look.

 Another version was produced with a slightly smaller head and different markings.
 This was the last Mod era Ken mold to be used.

 THE NOW LOOK KEN #9342

 The second version of The Now Look Ken is made of an inferior plastic and has quite a ghastly skin tone, but is certainly better-looking.
 His rooted hair is shoulder-length, and he has rear-facing hands.
 There are also minimal differences in the outfit, with a lighter scarf, darker buttons, and trousers which are cut looser around the hips.
 His box is much smaller than that of The Now Look Ken from the previous year.